-- The welfare of children and young people is important. - All children and young people have the right to feel safe and comfortable when they engage with Experience Wellington. - People working for Experience Wellington are supported to work safely with children and young people.
+- The welfare of children and young people is important. - All children and young people have the right to be safe when they engage with Experience Wellington. - People working for Experience Wellington are supported to work safely with children and young people.